vidurv2/Instagram-Clone-built-with-React-JS-Firebase-and-Material-UI/README.md

 This project us built with React JS & Material UI as front-end and Firebase as back-end.
 The application can be accessed by the link : https://react-instagram-copy.web.app/

+## Pre-requisites
+- create-react-app package
+- Node , npm
+-  Firebase module
+- Firebase-tools module
+- Material UI module

+** All the above packages can be installed with the package.json file using the command :
+#### 'npm install'

 ## Using Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).